 Also, the menu features plenty of mouthwatering entrees, including Schijimi Blackened Seared Island Catch, Huli Huli Roasted Chicken, and Traditional Big Island Ahi Poke.

 Did we miss any of the best things to do in Waikoloa?
-Let us know your tips for the destination in the comments!
+Let us know your tips for the destination (or on the Big Island!) in the comments!
 Thanks!

 Pin this Waikoloa Things to Do Guide